stdombek/docs/content/en/docs/Users/_index.md

 -  **Users: Can view permissions assigned to users.** This permission allows the user to view the permissions assigned to another user.
 -  **Users: Can view profile pictures.** This permission allows the user to view the profile picture on a user record.
 -  **Users: Can view proxies assigned to users.** This permission allows the user to see the Proxies section but not edit proxies assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
+-  **Users: Can view reading room access.** This permission allows the user to view the Reading room access accordion in the Users app.
 -  **Users: Can view service points assigned to users.** This permission allows the user to see the Service points section but not edit service points assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -  **Users: Can view user profile.** This permission allows the user to search for user records and view the following sections in a user record: User information, Extended information, and Contact information.
+- **Users: Can view and edit reading room access.**   This permission allows the user to view the reading room according in the Users app.
+It also allows the user to edit a user’s access to reading room and add notes related to that access.
 -  **Users: Can view, edit, and delete profile pictures.** This permission allows the user to view, edit, or delete a profile picture in a user record.
 -  **Users: Create and download Cash drawer reconciliation report.** This permission allows the user to create and download a Cash drawer reconciliation report.
 -  **Users: Create and download Financial transaction detail report.** This permission allows the user to create and download a Financial transaction detail report.